CME211/notes/exam-details/exam-2.md

 * **You may not use any external package (e.g. Boost)**

 ## Material covered
-Everything covered up through Lecture 17 (but not including Boost, and not including the "memory" portion of lecture 17).
+Everything covered up through Lecture 17 (but not including Boost).

 ## What can I expect of the exam format?
 You should expect something similar to what you saw for the 211 Python midterm.
 E.g. this can include portions such as: